CypaxNET/VFD-Studio2/docs/2_Setup.md

 ### Display brightness

-Lists may include special <mark>commands to adjust the display brightness</mark>.
+Lists may include special commands to adjust the display brightness.
 In the options you can decide whether these commands shall be processed or if the display shall run on a fixed value of brightness.
-Changing this setting will take effect on the next brightness instruction or next new <mark>Screen</mark>.
+Changing this setting will take effect on the next brightness instruction or next new [Screen](./4_List_Editor_usage.md#screens).

 ### Clear display on exit